Artsy toys for kids are a lifesaver at my house.

 “How to Draw” books

 Plate-rubbing kits give kids the ability to be creative by mixing and matching plates to make different combinations.
-They shade over the plates to create the picture and then can color in the images they’ve designed!
+With these artsy toys, the kids shade over the plates to create the picture and then can color in the images they’ve designed!
 Many of these sets are geared toward fashion, but I have come across some, such as this Adventure Design kit by Melissa & Doug, that are more about creating characters.

 Color Wonder markers and paper provide mess-free coloring, drawing, and stamping for kids!
 These make a great art toy for toddlers because the special markers only make marks on the special paper.
 We have the Mess-Free Light-Up Stamper, and I think it’s really neat.
 The stamper lights up the color of ink that you press it onto and then stamps that color onto the paper!